-At mile 78 I decided I could lift the pace a little bit.
+At Mile 78, I decided I could lift the pace a little bit.
 Once I hit the road I started pulling back people for the next 20 miles.
 Not once did I get passed by anyone.
 As I approached an intersection a policeman slowed me down to let out opposing traffic but told me not to stop and lose my momentum.
 Once traffic cleared he waived me on.
 I popped out of the saddle for an extra burst and he said “Wow!
-You look like you just stated riding.”
+You look like you just started riding.”
 I told him I felt good.

-With a mile to go in city traffic, we were in with other riders we caught.
+With one mile to go in city traffic, we were in with other riders we caught.
 And after feeling good all day with no signs of cramping — it hit.
 A severe cramp in my right hamstring.
 I could not pedal.
 We were going downhill and I unclipped but any position hurt.
 I thought I might have to be sagged back with a mile to go.
-But I would crawl first.
+But I would crawl to the finish line first.

-We came to the last light before entering the river side park where the finish was.
-I unclipped, put both feet down.
+We came to the last light before entering the riverside park at the Palmer Center where the finish was.
+I unclipped, and put both feet down.
 When the light turned green the cramp was gone and that was that.
 Mark and I rolled into the finish, I stayed to the right for survivors.

-At Philly the survivor’s finish was a separate chute to the right.
+At the Philly Challenge, the survivors’ finish was a separate chute to the right.
 And that was special.
-In Austin it was just stay to the right.
-Still the announcer called out my name and I was handed a yellow rose.
+In Austin, it was just staying to the right.
+Still, the announcer called out my name and I was handed a yellow rose.

-My friend, Vanessa Beltran, came down to meet me at the finish.
+My friend, Vanessa, came down to meet me at the finish.
 And that was special.
 It was the first Challenge where I had someone at the finish.

-I don’t know the future for Livestrong.
-But I hope it remains a vibrant cancer supporting organization.
-At the heart of the fund raising are the challenges.
+I don’t know the future of Livestrong.
+But I hope it remains a vibrant cancer-supporting organization.
+At the heart of the fundraising are the challenges.
 They are wonderful events – to ride – to reflect – to remember.